Siddhi-Gaikwad143/project2/README.md

 # New Project
 This project was created from local system.
-My name is Siddhi Gaikwad.
+My name is Siddhi Gaikwad.I am from Latur.